 Calico, Human Longevity and Elysium are some of the big names that dominate headlines in the field.
 However, that is not to say there are no other opportunities for investors interested in the business of longevity.
 In fact, many public biotech companies are interested in anti-aging.
-Here is a brief overview of five public anti-aging companies organized by market cap size, as well as the Global X Longevity Thematic ETF.
+As the world population grows older, many life science companies have seen increased interest in devices and anti-aging technologies, including a push for items focused on health preservation.

 1. Prana Biotechnology (NASDAQ:PRAN)